ifd3f/astrid.tech-old/blog/2020-06-07-hello-world/index.md

 ## Wait, what\'s this about a redesign?

-I'm glad you probably didn't ask!
 This is not the first iteration of my website.
 Back in March, when I was first learning React, I was pretty bad at it!
 I realized how bad my code was after taking a break due to schoolwork and putting in a bit of work into a different React project, [Inventree](/projects/inventree).

-Additionally, I realized that I couldn't do everything I wanted with just `create-react-app`, my website needed to be statically generated so that I don't render markdown on the client side because that was what I was doing back then.
-So, I thought, "I'm redesigning this thing, I might as well use Gatsby!"
+Additionally, I realized that I couldn't do everything I wanted with just `create-react-app`, my website needed to be statically generated.
+(It's probably not good idea to render markdown on the client side, but that was what I was doing back then.)
+I'm redesigning this thing, I might as well use Gatsby!"
 That brings us to now, where I'm trying to figure out how the hell I configure the static site configuration.